Dhirubhai Ambani

-Dhirajlal Hirachand Ambani (28 December 1932 – 6 July 2002) was an Indian businessman who founded Reliance Industries in 1958.
+Dhirajlal Hirachand "Dhirubhai" Ambani (28 December 1932, Ghorwad, Gujarat, India – 6 July 2002, Mumbai, India) was an Indian billionaire businessman who founded Reliance Industries in 1958.
 Ambani took Reliance public in 1977.
 In 2016, he was honoured posthumously with the Padma Vibhushan, India's second-highest civilian honour for his contributions to trade and industry.
 Ambani faced numerous accusations of market manipulation, tax evasion, and cronyism.

 Early career

-Dhirubhai Ambani was one of the sons of Hirachand Gordhanbhai Ambani, a village school teacher belonging to the Modh vaniya (Baniya) community and Jamnaben Ambani and was born in Chorwad, Malia Taluka, Junagadh district, Gujarat on 28 December 1932.
+Dhirubhai Ambani was one of the sons of Hirachand Gordhanbhai Ambani, a village school teacher belonging to the Modh Bania community and Jamnaben Ambani and was born in Chorwad, Malia Taluka, Junagadh district, Gujarat on 28 December 1932.
 He did his studies from Bahadur Khanji school.
-He left Aden in 1958 to try his hand at his own business in India in the textiles market.
-It is also said that he has worked at Petrol pump as a petrol vendor.
+He returned from Aden in 1958 to try his hand at his own business in India in the textile market.
+It is also said that he has worked at a gas station as a petrol vendor.

 Founding of Reliance Industries

 Ambani returned to India and started "Majin" in partnership with Champaklal Damani, his second cousin, who lived with him in Yemen.
 Majin was to import polyester yarn and export spices to Yemen.

 The first office of the Reliance Commercial Corporation was set up at the Narsinatha Street in Masjid Bunder.
 It was a 350 sqft room with a telephone, one table and three chairs.
 Initially, they had two assistants to help them with their business.

 During this period, Ambani and his family stayed in a two-bedroom apartment at the Jai Hind Estate in Bhuleshwar, Mumbai.
 In 1965, Champaklal Damani and Dhirubhai Ambani ended their partnership and Ambani started on his own.
 It is believed that both had different temperaments and different takes on how to conduct business.
-While Damani was a cautious trader and did not believe in building yarn inventories, Ambani was a known risk-taker and believed in building inventories to increase profit.
-In 1966 he formed Reliance Commercial Corporation which later became Reliance Industries on 8 May 1973.

-He launched the brand Vimal during this time which sold polyester materials for saris, shawls, suits, and dresses.

 Controversies

 Allegation of market manipulation

-Extensive marketing of the brand in the interiors of India made it a household name.
-Franchise retail outlets were started and they sold the "Only Vimal" brand of textiles.
-In the year 1975, a technical team from the World Bank visited the 'Reliance Textiles' Manufacturing unit.

 In 1988, Reliance Industries came up against a rights issue regarding partly convertible debentures.
-It was rumored that the company was making all efforts to ensure that their stock prices did not slide an inch.
+It was rumoured that the company was making all efforts to ensure that their stock prices did not slide an inch.
 Sensing an opportunity, The Bear Cartel, a group of stock brokers from Calcutta, started to short sell the shares of Reliance.
 To counter this, a group of stock brokers until recently referred to as "Friends of Reliance" started to buy the short-sold shares of Reliance Industries on the Bombay Stock Exchange.